 PC Blend is perfect for stronger, more durable 3D prints.
 It is an excellent choice for printing mechanically stressed parts.
-Compared to other materials, PC Blend is high temperature resistance.
+Compared to other materials, PC Blend has high-temperature resistance.

 Because of the strong, tough and rigid material properties, mechanical stressed parts are the most typical usage of PC Blend.